 A new series of workshops of the EAAE Education Academy

 The EAAE Education Academy invites architecture educators, students and university administrators, policy makers, research institutions and researchers, funding agencies, professional bodies and architectural practices that are committed to education in architecture and in related disciplines to discuss and deepen its position paper Principles and Practices of Architectural Education.
-To do so, the EAAE Education Academy launched a series of five workshops dedicated to this position paper.
+To do so, the EAAE Education Academy launches a new series of five workshops.

 About the EAAE EA Position Paper

 The position paper “Principles and Practices of Architectural Education” is intended as a reference document for all actors involved in production and care for the built and unbuilt environment.
 It responds to the ongoing changes within society that affect the architectural profession as well as architectural education and research.

 The paper declares the principles for the development of a vibrant, internationally recognized, qualitatively outstanding and well-grounded architectural education and research, in order to lead to a well-informed professional practice.
 The statements of the position paper are open to discussion.
 As such, the paper is a source of inspiration, dialogue and exchange concerning the future curriculum and pedagogy of architectural education.